autowarefoundation/autoware.universe/planning/behavior_velocity_planner/occlusion-spot-design.md

 This module is activated if `launch_occlusion_spot` becomes true.
 To make pedestrian first zone map tag is one of the TODOs.

-### Limitation
+### Limitation and TODOs

 This module is prototype implementation to care occlusion spot.
 To solve the excessive deceleration due to false positive of the perception, the logic of detection method can be selectable.
-This point has not been discussed in detail and needs to be improved (see the description below).
+This point has not been discussed in detail and needs to be improved.

+- Make occupancy grid for planning.
+- Make map tag for occlusion spot.
+- About the best safe motion.

+TODOs are written in each Inner-workings / Algorithms (see the description below).

 ### Inner-workings / Algorithms